michelazzam/booklee/BookingFlowTODO.md

-4- The calender icon and clock should be the same as figma 5- The dashed line above total minimum is the wrong color and barely visible 6- The container holding the button should have a shadow not a borderTop (refer to figma)
+4- The calender icon and clock should be the same as figma 5- The dashed line above total minimum is the wrong color and barely visible 6- The container holding the button should have a shadow not a borderTop (refer to figma) 7- Remove the logs when u click on the confirm button